mintescape/Balloon-Beach/README.md

 So what are you waiting for?
 Download the game now, and see how long you can go!

 Install Instructions:

-1 - Navigate to the game's .apk file located in Ballo
+1 - Navigate to the game's .apk file located in Balloon Beach (mobile)/Builds/test.apk

+2 - Use your preferred Android emulator to play the game on PC, or transfer the apk to your Android mobile device and follow on-screen instructions to install it on your device

+3 - Enjoy!